tarashagarwal/tarashagarwal.github.io/_pages/about.md

   - /about.html
 ---

 In the new age of software development that has been inspired by the Agile Manifesto, there is no time to complain about the continuous changing requirements and priorities during a software iteration.
 Clients are dumb (not literally!) and have no idea about the software development process.
 Their aim is to annoy the Devs.
 This should be accepted, and the Devs should be ready for any challenges tossed by the clients at them.
 Tools and systems to solve the clients might not be available and might fail anytime.
-The Dev is the person who despite all these challenges can deliver something useful to the client and is able to continuously press onwards to meet the client requirements that are continuously changing and are never met 100%.
+The Dev is the person who despite all these challenges can deliver something useful to the client and is able to continuously press onwards to meet the client requirements.
+These requirments might continuously change and thus cannot be actaully met.
 There are infinite number of bugs in the code, if you could not find any, you are not searching hard enough.

 Other things that should be assumed:
 *  Your code has a bug that has not been discovered yet.